restrepo/LinuxTipsAndTricks/tools/tor.md

 ```
 sudo service tor restart
 ```
-and check that step 1) is still workign and that files `hostname` and `private` are generated in each hidden directory.
+and check that step 1) is still workign and that files `hostname` and `private` are generated in the hidden directory.

 6) Get the onion hostname from `/var/lib/tor/hidden_service/hostname` and check it from any other computer in the tor network (with tor installed as in step 2), with the obtained onion hostname:
 ```bash